yozhgoor/cargo-temp/README.md

     cargo-temp https://github.com/dtolnay/anyhow.git
     ```

-Note that you can't specify features, branch or revision without package name.
+Note that you can't specify branch or revision without package name.

 To choose a branch or a revision: